alfurka/alfurka.github.io/_posts/2025-08-22-quick-tikz-app.md

 title: "A tiny client-side TikZ previewer with TikZJax"
 subtitle: "Quick Tikz Preview Tool"
 date: 2025-08-22
-tags: [latex, tikz, tikzjax, github-pages, tooling, ai, chatgpt, qwen, gemini, BLOG]
+tags: [latex, tikz, tikzjax, github-pages, tooling, ai, chatgpt, qwen, gemini, blog]
 ---

 I like using TikZ in my papers.
 My workflow is: draft the diagram with ChatGPT, fix bugs by hand, and paste the final LaTeX.
 The slow part is compiling just to see if a small change worked.
 I wanted a fast visual check.